premgane/premgane.github.io/_posts/2022-09-11-implementing-sync.md

 ## Closing thoughts

-[*Go advanced concurrency patterns: part 3 (channels)*](https://blogtitle.github.io/go-advanced-concurrency-patterns-part-3-channels/), given me a new perspective on concurrency, not just in Go, but as a concept generally.
+[*Go advanced concurrency patterns: part 3 (channels)*](https://blogtitle.github.io/go-advanced-concurrency-patterns-part-3-channels/) has given me a new perspective on concurrency, not just in Go, but as a concept generally.
 I will continue to make fun of its unwieldy title, though.

 Even if you don't program in Go, I'd recommend that you take a look at the entire [series of posts](https://blogtitle.github.io/categories/concurrency/), each of which is interesting in its own way.